-UNEXPLAINED ANEMIA OF THE ELDERLY
+UNEXPLAINED ANEMIA OF AGING

-Unexplained anemia of the elderly is a distinct entity.
-It is a normocytic anemia that is not caused by nutritional deficiency, chronic kidney disease, or inflammatory disease, in which the response to erythropoietin is blunted [65].
-In a study of 124 anemic elderly persons older than 65 years of age, 42 (37%) had anemia with these features, including unexpectedly low erythropoietin, lymphopenia, and low inflammatory markers [67].
-Unexplained anemia in the elderly is thought to be a heterogenous group with diverse causes such as impaired erythropoietin response to anemia, underlying stem cell disorder, or, in men, possibly testosterone deficiency [65].
+Unexplained anemia of aging (UAA) is a distinct disease entity, presenting as a normocytic anemia in older adult that cannot be attributed to nutritional deficiency, chronic inflammatory disease, or chronic kidney disease.
+The prevalence increases with age, and UAA is associated with decreased quality of life and increased mortality [65; 69].
+In most cases of UAA, the response to erythropoietin is blunted, suggesting an age-associated deficiency in ability to sense erythropoietin or to sustain rates of production required to maintain normal erythrocyte production [69].
+In a study of 124 anemic elderly persons older than 65 years of age, 42 (37%) had anemia with these features, including low erythropoietin, lymphopenia, and low inflammatory markers [67].
+The diagnosis of UAA rests on exclusion of known causes of anemia.
+UAA is thought to represent a heterogenous group with diverse causes such as impaired erythropoietin response to anemia, underlying stem cell disorder, or, in men, possibly testosterone deficiency [65; 69].
+The prevalence of UAA has been estimated at 25% to 44%, independent of whether the study population is community-based, hospital inpatient, or long-term facility residents [69].